 RC-9a Erosion control measures on slopes and other areas of instability.
-[General Plan Public Safety Element](#) Policy PS-3 - Other Geologic Hazards ~~in the General Plan Public Safety Element~~ includes [provisions](#) [protections](#) for [protecting](#) steep and unstable slopes, [and to](#) minimize [ing](#) erosion, [and](#) sedimentation [and](#) landslides.
+Policy PS-3 - Other Geologic Hazards in the General Plan Public Safety Element includes provisions for protecting steep and unstable slopes, and minimizing erosion and sedimentation.
 This policy shall be followed as a safety precaution and also to conserve soil resources.